OSGeo/gdal/doc/source/development/rfc/rfc46_gdal_ogr_unification.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  The OGRSFDriver now extends GDALDriver and is meant as being a legacy
    way of implementing a vector driver.
-It is kept mainbly because, in
+It is kept mainly because, in
    the current implementation, not all drivers have been migrated to
    being "pure" GDALDriver.
 The CopyDataSource() virtual method has been
    removed since no in-tree drivers implement it.
 The inheritance to